About the Coalition

 Annwen holds a number of senior positions, both national and international.
 She is Vice-Chair of the World Ovarian Cancer Coalition, incorporating World Ovarian Cancer Day, and she has served on the Steering Committee of the European Network of Gynaecological Cancer Advocacy Groups (2014–2016).
 She was appointed by NHS England to the National Cancer Drugs Fund Panel in 2014.

-Annwen holds a Master of Business Administration from Henley Business School.
+Annwen holds a Master of Business Administration from Henley Business School and was awarded an OBE in the Queen’s birthday honours in 2019 for her services to charity.

 “I was honoured to be part of the team that co-founded World Ovarian Cancer Day in 2013 because of the urgent need to raise awareness of this much-neglected cancer on a global scale.
 The establishment of the World Ovarian Cancer Coalition is a major step forward because I believe that by working together – speaking with a single voice 365 days of the year – we can achieve even more for woman affected by this disease.”